 In the opening scene of “The Running Man,” we see the spark that sends Ben Richards on his journey through hellfire when he refuses to massacre a rioting crowd of hungry protesters.
-Later, the show’s production team is able to use the above “found footage” to prove Richards’ reputation as a butcher when he refuses a direct order to not fire upon the crowd (FAKE NEWS).
+Later, the show’s production team is able to use the above “found footage” to prove Richards’ reputation as a butcher when he refuses a direct order to not fire upon the crowd.

 It’s fantastic propaganda that riles up the crowd to root against Richards.
 While it’s clearly the work of some clever editing, in retrospect, it’s an eerie nod to the current situation we find ourselves in with the dawn of deep fakes.

-The question is: If there was a program that set criminals up for death on a weekly basis — a gameshow, if you will — would you tune in?
+The question is: If there actually was a program that set criminals up for death on a weekly basis—a game show if you will—would you tune in?
 Would it be the most popular television show in history?
-As loud as the public outrage would be, and as much as you’d have to suspend your disbelief to assume the FCC would allow such programming, I’d reckon we’d have some can’t-miss primetime viewing on our hands.

 Lots of movies have imagined what jetpacks might look like, and how we might implement them (“The Rocketeer” being the best), but none got the vision as close to what they ACTUALLY look like in 2019 than this glorious movie.
 Case-in-point, check out the footage from this year’s Bastille Day in Paris: